Categorical symmetries of T-duality: Introduction

 where $E_n\in \R^{n \times n}$ is the unit matrix of size $n$.
 The Lie 2-group $\TD[n]$ is an example of Ganter's categorical tori \cite{Ganter2014} and as such a central Lie 2-group extension

-where $B\ueins$ denotes the Lie 2-group on a single object with automorphism group $\ueins$, and $\T^{n}_{dis}$ is the $n$-dimensional torus considered as a Lie 2-group with only identity morphisms.
+where $B\ueins$ denotes the Lie 2-group on a single object with automorphism group $\ueins$, and $(..)_{dis}$ is notation for considering a Lie group as a Lie 2-group with only identity morphisms.
 Under Schommer-Pries' classification of such extensions \cite{pries2}, it corresponds to the class